Mostly Resilient

 Supply Chain Managers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Supply Chain Managers are labeled "Mostly Resilient" because while AI is taking over a lot of the repetitive, data-heavy work — like tracking orders and analyzing supplier performance — the most important parts of the job still need a human touch.
-Building real relationships with suppliers, making tough calls during a crisis, and thinking through ethical sourcing decisions are things AI can flag and suggest, but can't actually own.
+Supply chain management is labeled "Mostly Resilient" because while AI is taking over a lot of the repetitive, data-heavy tasks (like tracking orders and monitoring forecasts), the human skills at the heart of this career are still very much needed.
+Things like building trust with suppliers, making tough calls during a crisis, and handling ethical sourcing decisions require real human judgment that AI simply cannot replicate on its own.

 Learn more about how you can thrive in this position